Roy F. France

 Designated at Local level : Ocean Drive/Collins Avenue District, 1986

 This is a 11-story hotel in the Art Deco style built in 1940.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is concrete pile.
 The building has a flat roof.
 There is a four-story, rear east, extension addition.
 Two story apartment building constructed in 1961 added two new stories in 1963.

 * Date source: Miami-Dade County Property Appraiser